79dB/NetPro/README.md

 The application of NetPro:

-Drug combination prediction.Data from DrugBank, DrugCombDB, SIDER et al.
+Drug combination prediction.
+Data from DrugBank, DrugCombDB, SIDER et al.

 Five steps for NetPro:

-1.constructing the multiplex drug-drug association network
+1.Constructing the multiplex drug-drug association network

-2.Random Walk with Restart to identify closely related drug pairs
+2.Performancing Random Walk with Restart to identify closely related drug pairs

-3.establish machine learning models to predict synergistic drug combinations
+3.Establishing randomforest models to predict synergistic drug combinations

-4.evaluate the toxicity risk for drug combinations with strong synergism
+4.Evaluating the toxicity risk for drug combinations with strong synergism

-5.Randomforest classifier
+5.Predicting the therapeutic potential of drug combinations for different cancer types.